The Dave Ramsey Show

 👤 Who Should Listen

-- People navigating complex financial situations like divorce proceedings or unclear retirement benefits from small businesses.
+- People navigating complex financial situations like divorce or issues with banking institutions.

 🔑 Key Takeaways